Crawling technicolor: Peculiarities of dilaton Lagrangians

-This may be the origin of a pervasive belief that the NG mode for scaling is possible only in the presence of explicit scale violation \cite{Csa15}, as in oft-repeated references to ``spontaneous breaking of \emph{approximate} scale invariance''.
+This may be the origin of a pervasive belief that the NG mode for scaling is possible only in the presence of explicit scale violation \cite{Csa15}, as in oft-repeated references to ``spontaneous breaking of \emph{approximate} scale invariance.''
 This sounds odd because it is not correct: only in the limit of \emph{exact} scale invariance can the distinction between the NG and WW scaling modes be made.
-The belief may also stem from a view \cite{Bell13,Bell14,Cor13} that Fubini's conclusions \cite{Fub76} are generally valid, i.e.\ without the (not clearly stated) restrictions noted above.
-In walking TC or scalon theory, it may stem either from the third paragraph of \cite{scalon} or simply from an implicit assumption that ``conformality'' is always in WW mode.
+The most obvious cause of this is the misunderstanding of Fubini's work \cite{Fub76} discussed in Sec.~\ref{Fubini}.
+In walking TC or scalon theory, which is generally not dependent on Ref.~\cite{Fub76}, it may stem either from the third paragraph of Ref.~\cite{scalon} or simply from an implicit assumption that ``conformality'' is always in the WW mode.

 A key element of this belief is that the way to elevate any theory to dilaton status is to write $f\exp(\sigma/f)$ for a scalar field close to a fixed point and avoid discussing what this means for the fixed point itself.
-In the scale-invariant limit, there are four main possibilities: \begin{enumerate} \item The WW mode is produced because $f \to 0$.
+In the scale-invariant limit, there are four main possibilities: \begin{enumerate}[label=(\arabic*)] \item The WW mode is produced because $f \to 0$.
 That is the origin of the ``fine-tuning'' problem of scalon theories \cite{Gold08,Vecc10,Bell13,Bell14,Cor13}, where $f^2$ is proportional to the magnitude of explicit scale breaking.
 Approximate scale invariance requires $f/v \ll 1$ contrary to $f \sim v$ experimentally.
 More generally, the expansion